xdp-project/bpf-examples/pping/README.md

 ## Simple description
 Passive Ping (PPing) is a simple tool for passively measuring per-flow RTTs.
 It can be used on endhosts as well as any (BPF-capable Linux) device which can see both directions of the traffic (ex router or middlebox).
-Currently it only works for TCP traffic which uses the TCP timestamp option, but could be extended to also work with for example TCP seq/ACK numbers, the QUIC spinbit and ICMP echo-reply messages.
+Currently it works for TCP traffic which uses the TCP timestamp option and ICMP echo messages, but could be extended to also work with for example TCP seq/ACK numbers, the QUIC spinbit and DNS queries.
 See the [TODO-list](./TODO.md) for more potential features (which may or may not ever get implemented).

 The fundamental logic of pping is to timestamp a pseudo-unique identifier for outgoing packets, and then look for matches in the incoming packets.
 If a match